 (VII) Other characteristics (e.g., existing/proposed entitlements, special assessments, etc.).

 (B) Sales Comparison Approach.
-This section should contain an adequate number of sales to provide staff and the Board with a description of the current market conditions concerning this property type.
+This section should contain an adequate number of sales to provide the Underwriter with a description of the current market conditions concerning this property type.
 Sales data should be recent and specific for the property type being appraised.
 The sales must be confirmed with buyer, seller, or an individual knowledgeable of the transaction.

-(i) Sales information should include address, legal description, tax assessor's parcel number(s), sales price, financing considerations and adjustment for cash equivalency, date of sale, recordation of the instrument, parties to the transaction, three (3) year sale history, complete description of the Property and property rights conveyed, and discussion of marketing time.
+(i) Sales information should include address, legal description, tax assessor's parcel number(s), sales price, financing considerations and adjustment for cash equivalency, date of sale, recordation of the instrument, parties to the transaction, three year sale history, complete description of the Property and property rights conveyed, and discussion of marketing time.
 A scaled distance map clearly identifying the subject and the comparable sales must be included.